Yubyf/QuoteLockX/README.md

 **After installing, please open the app at least once** to allow the quote downloader service to run in the background.

-**Make sure to whitelist QuoteLock if you are using a task-killer app!** They can interfere with the download service.
+**Make sure to whitelist QuoteLockX if you are using a task-killer app!** They can interfere with the download service.

 ## Requirements